 In consultation with their advisors and to the satisfaction of the department, students must demonstrate that their choice of a language or research skill is appropriate for their specific research interest in the field of African-American studies.

 Handbook for Graduate Students

-Detailed information, application deadlines, and general information may be found in The M.A.
-Program in African and African-American Studies, available on request from the department.
+Detailed information, application deadlines, and general information may be found in the Graduate Student Handbook.

 Plan of Study